This document is intended for the following persons.

 With MMDVM repeaters, reflector use is largely superfluous.
 If the user knows the reflectors destination talkgroup, he can define it in his code plug as a talkgroup.

 With an MD380 or similar, programmed with Tools, talkgroup selection can also be made from the menus.
 Such talkgroups selected in this way do not persist when channels are changed our the terminal powered down.
-However talkgroups called upon doesn’t mean that reflectors cannot be used, as a reflector can sit alongside fixed talkgroups.
-However it would be pretty pointless to maintain a reflector connected to a talkgroup that is already available in the MMDVM either as fixed or dynamic.
+However talkgroups called upon do not mean that reflectors cannot be used, as a reflector can sit alongside fixed talkgroups.
+However it would be pretty pointless to maintain a reflector connected to a talkgroup that is already available in the MMDVM either as fixed or dynamic such as reflector 4400 and TG2350.

-Even a DV4Mini user does not need to use reflectors other than reflector 4999 that gives the user access to extended talkgroup functions through BrandMeister Self-care.
-The latest MMDVM Hot Spots are also unrestricted by Reflectors and can use all the talkgroups normally available on two slots.
+Even a DV4Mini user does not need to use reflectors with the new software from Xreflector.net.
+The latest MMDVM Hot Spots are also unrestricted by Reflectors and can use all the talkgroups normally available on two slots on slot 2 only.
 In fact it’s the destination talkgroup that’s important and not the origin slot.
 This is not analogue radio, this is digital.
-Provided my correspondent is on line somewhere on the network and his terminal is active, then on an mmdvm hotspot I could make a direct call to him, without a repeater involved, except the repeater on which he may be listening.
-Even a terminal on TG9 routed through a DV4mini with self-care routing to a DMR ID and make a direct call in this way.
+Provided my correspondent is on line somewhere on the network and his terminal is active, then on an mmdvm hotspot I could make a direct call to him, without a repeater involved, except the repeater on which he may be listening. .

 There is one thing of note in a fixed talkgroup based repeater, in that the duty cycle may increase a little, as any fixed talkgroup could be activated during the quiet times of others.